top of page

 Q: As a Birth Doula, what does it actually mean to "advocate" for a client?

-A. This is an excellent question, and something that is frequently unclear--or at least can be challenging to navigate--for both Doula and the laboring woman.
-Personally, I prefer the word guardian over advocate, as it feelsl less adversarial and more protective and peaceful.
+A. This is an excellent question, and something that is frequently unclear--or at least can be challenging to navigate--for both Doula and families.

-Often, more so than any other person on your birth team, your Doula is the one who has your and only your specific birth wishes upper most in her mind, and is committed to helping make sure your wishes are honored.
-We are also frequently the only birth professionals who have been with you continuously from the very beginning, as nurses come and go and change shifts, and OBs and midwives juggle multiple tasks and/or patients.
-As such, we hold a unique position on your team.
+Often, more so than any other person on your birth team, your Doula is the one who has your, and only your, specific birth wishes and concerns upper most in her mind.
+We also hold the unique position of being the only birth professional on your team who has been with you continuously from the very beginning.
+Everyone else comes and goes.
+This makes a huge difference.

-As the guardian of your wishes and your birth process, I seek to make sure you understand the choices/decisions being presented to you; I support you in asking questions that will facilitate your knowledge and understanding; and I gently and respectfully work to both establish and maintain awareness that this is your experience, your birth, and that you are actually the most important person in the room!
-I do not speak for you, nor am I aggressive toward any medical staff or anyone else who is part of your birth team because that is neither empowering for you, nor in any way appropriate for such a sacred space and experience.
+As such, I seek to make sure you and your partner understand ALL of the choices/decisions being presented to you so that you can make safe (that's always a given to my mind) ones, and move forward without fear and anxiety.
+I support you in asking questions that will facilitate your knowledge and understanding.
+I gently and respectfully work to both establish and maintain awareness that this is your experience, your birth, and that you are actually the most important person in the room!
+I do not speak for you, nor am I aggressive toward any medical staff, as this is neither empowering for you, nor in any way appropriate for such a sacred space and experience.

 Q. What is the difference between a doula and a midwife?